pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 - Specify the region of your EKS cluster name in the `awsRegion: <YOUR_EKS_CLUSTER_REGION>` parameter.
 You must enter your region here if ec2metadata is unavailable from the controller pod or if you set the `autoDiscoverAwsRegion` parameter = false.
 - To allow your deployment to automatically determine the AWS VPC ID of your EKS cluster from ec2metadata, enable the parameter value `autoDiscoverAwsVpcID: true`.
 The setting is disabled by default.
 - Specify the the AWS VPC ID of your EKS cluster name in the `awsVpcID: <YOUR_EKS_CLUSTER_VPC_ID>` parameter.
 You must enter your VPC ID here if ec2metadata is unavailable from the controller pod or if you set the `autoDiscoverAwsVpcID` parameter = false.
-- Specify any additional, required authentication access keys in the area:
+- Specify the required access key ID and secret access key for the primary IAM user who is responsible for your EKS deployment in the area:

    ```yaml
    extraEnv: {}
    AWS_ACCESS_KEY_ID: "YOUR_AWS_ACCESS_KEY_ID"
    AWS_SECRET_ACCESS_KEY: "YOUR_AWS_SECRET_ACCESS_KEY"
    ```

 To ensure logging for your deployment is properly configured to take advantage of the built-in EFK logging tools in EKS deployments, refer to the [Amazon EKS Workshop](https://eksworkshop.com/logging/).

-#### Updating the pega.yaml Helm chart values
+#### Updating the pega Helm chart values

 To deploy Pega Platform, configure the parameters in the pega.yaml Helm chart to your deployment resource.
 Pega maintains a repository of Helm charts that are required to deploy Pega Platform by using Helm, including a generic version of this chart.
 To configure parameters this file, download it from the repository to your local system, edit it with a text editor, and then save it with the same filename.
 To simplify the instruction, you can download the file to the \EKS-demo folder you have already created on your local system.